merivale/victor/README.md

 # Victor

 A model of the English language, thought of as a code for processing *messages* (structured arrangements of informational choices) into *sentences* (strings of words).
-Inspired by the work of grammarian and logician Victor Howard Dudman.
-Read on for an outline of the theory, or play around with the current version at  [https://merivale.github.io/victor/](https://merivale.github.io/victor/).
+Inspired by the work of grammarian and logician Victor Howard Dudman, and with gracious nod to Claude Shannon, the founder of information theory.
+Read on for an outline of the algorithm and the philosophy behind it, and play around with the current version at  [https://merivale.github.io/victor/](https://merivale.github.io/victor/).

 ## 1. The Point

+My project does not fit neatly into existing intellectual paradigms.
+Indeed, it seeks to subvert them.
+Dudman presented his work as a contribution to philosophical semantics, urging that this subject needed to be approached grammatically.
+One might equally view it as a contribution to English grammar, with the insistence that this subject needs to be approched philosophically.
+The danger with both of these representations, however, is that they risk falling on deaf ears: grammarians tend to have little interest in philosophy, and philosophers often treat grammar with something scarcely short of scorn.
+I propose a more direct sales pitch: the code analogy offers us an entirely new methodology in the study of natural languages, a methodology which encompasses both philsophical semantics and empirical grammar, though now in a somewhat different form.

+The standard picture in philosophical circles nowadays is that the science of language divides into three parts.
+The first, *syntax*, seeks to uncover the rules governing the construction of grammatical or well-formed sentences.
+The second and third, *semantics* and *pragmatics*, attempt to reveal the rules determining the meanings of the sentences thus constructed.
+Semantics is the study of the meanings of sentences *in general*, on the assumption that there are such things, and that they are related *functionally* to the sentences that convey them.
+Pragmatics is the study of the meanings of sentences *in context*, something that is observed to go above and beyond their semantic or *literal* meaning.
+It is generally assumed that this layer of meaning is not functionally determined, and consequently not susceptible to the sort of formal treatment that has dominated philosophical semantics for the past hundred years; the sentence determines a literal meaning, on this view, but that literal meaning then serves (together with other contextual information) as *evidence for* the pragmatically enriched information.

+When philosophers think of grammar, they think of syntax; grammar, to their minds, is the study of how sentences are formed.
+They are not far from the truth.
+Grammarians, however, are not in the habit of trying to specify formal rules of the sort philosophers routinely describe for their artificial languages (with the exception of practitioners of generative grammar, that is, who are in the habit of doing precisely this).
+Moreover, grammarians typically see their remit as extending beyond syntax; into morphology and phenology, for instance, and even into semantics as well.
+But the grammatical approach to semantics differs strikingly from the philosophical approach: where philosophers delight in general rules, and tend to downplay their exceptions (or perhaps shrug them off as problems for pragmatics), grammarians prefer to catalogue the several different uses of a given form, showing little interest in speculation about any deeper regularities that might underlie the surface variety.

+Nowhere is this lack of interest in underlying regularities more striking than in grammatical discussions of the meanings of the inflectional forms of the English verbs and modals.
+The so-called "present tense form", it is said, is used to talk about the present (`"I am hungry"`), the future (`"We are seeing him tomorrow"`), the past (`"He comes up to me this morning and just tells me, right to my face"`), all time (`"Salt dissolves in water"`), and even no time at all (`"Two plus two equals four"`).
+The so-called "past tense form", meanwhile, is observed in talk about the past (`"I was hungry"`), the future (`"We were seeing him tomorrow"`), and what is often diagnosed as "unreality", be it past, present, or future (`"If she had been here yesterday, ..."`/`"If she was here today, ..."`/`"If she came by here tomorrow, ..."`).
+This is all well and good, as far as it goes.
+But to the mind of a truly scientific enquirer, it does not go nearly far enough.
+What we want is a general theory that *predicts and explains* all of these different uses.

+When we turn to the philosophers, alas, we are no less disappointed.
+They love their general rules, but conversely show no interest in the tantalisingly varied data of English usage.
+Philosophical theories of tense and time achieve regularity simply by stipulation.
+And if these stipulations don't match the English language?
+Well, that just goes to show how messy natural languages are (more work for pragmatics, I suppose), and what a good thing it is that Frege set us on the track of developing clear and precise artificial languages in which to conduct our business instead.

+We can do better.
+And the way to do better is to embrace the code analogy.
+Philosophical semantics treats languages as functions from sentences to their interpretations, with the inputs to those functions coming from the quite separate field of grammar or syntax.
+I suggest that they are approaching the problem the wrong way around.
+Languages should be modelled as functions from messages to sentences.
+Syntax and semantics would then no longer be separate subjects, but one and the same: the function that connects sentences to their interpretations is also the function that generates sentences in the first place.

+Why does it matter which direction we model the function in?
+There are two answers to this question.
+The first is the one I have been hinting at thus far.
+By modelling the function in my preferred direction, we have a way of bringing semantic theories directly into contact with the observable data.
+These theories can no longer ignore or dismiss the words English speakers use to convey their messages, as problems for grammar or pragmatics.
+Consequently my approach promises the best of both worlds: the formal rigour and quest for general theory typical of modern philosophical semantics, but with the kind of attention to empirical detail discovered among grammarians.
+Nor is this an empty promise.
+Building on Dudman's groundbreaking work, I have developed a complete, unified theory of tense and time in English, which reduces all of the surface variety to the interplay of just four simple rules.
+If Dudman and I are right, then English is neither the complex system grammarians describe, nor the irregular mess philosophers assume, but an elegant, precise, and formally specifiable code.

-Modern philosophical semantics treats languages as functions from strings to messages, routinely enquiring after "the rules that determine the meaning of a sentence".
-This forces its practitioners into an uncomfortable theoretical position, in which ambiguous sentences are, from the semantic point of view, quite simply impossible (because functions, of course, can assign only one output to every input).
+The second reason the direction of the language function matters is *ambiguity*.
+The decision to treat the message as a function of the sentence forces us into an uncomfortable theoretical position, whereby ambiguous sentences are, from the semantic point of view, quite simply impossible.
 This may be fine for unambiguous artificial languages, but since the sentences of natural languages are typically rife with ambiguity, philosophers have no option but to offer syntactic or pragmatic accounts of this - as they see it - messy and unwelcome feature of the real world.
 I argue (though not here) that these accounts are unsatisfactory.
 What we need are *semantic* explanations of ambiguity.
 By modelling languages as codes, i.e. as functions in precisely the *opposite* direction, semantic explanations of ambiguity become possible.
 The explanation in general is that the encoding function of an ambiguous language is not one-to-one, but many-to-one.
 In other words, ambiguous languages are *lossy* codes, which do not preserve in their output strings all of the information in their input messages.
 More than this, however, by articulating the English function, we should be able to see precisely how and why various English ambiguities arise.
-See section 5 below for examples.

 ## 2. The Source